City Unscripted

 Multilingual signage at a major Osaka train station with tourists consulting maps Photo by ayumi kubo on Unsplash

 Navigation apps work well in Osaka, but don't rely entirely on technology.
-Sometimes the best discoveries come from getting slightly lost and stumbling onto neighborhood gems that don't show up in guidebooks.
+Sometimes the best discoveries come from getting slightly lost and stumbling onto neighborhood gems that don't appear in guidebooks.

 Tourists and local families sharing space and conversation in Osaka Castle park.